aarya-bhatia/irc/FEATURES.md

 The main logic is that the epoll listens for Read/Write events on all the available client connections as well as the server listening socket.
 If the event is on the listening socket, that implies the server can connect to new clients and initialise their user data.
 This is done through the `Server_process_request()` function.
 In the case the event is on a client socket, I handle three cases: read, write and error.
 On error, I disconnect the client.
 On write, we send any pending messages from that user's message queue.
 Lastly, on read, we receive any data and parse the message if it is complete.
 Otherwise, we store the bytes in the user's buffer for later.

 There are various functions to handle the commands in the form of `Server_reply_to_XXXX()`.
 These functions use the predefined message reply strings in `reply.h` and substitute the reply parameters such as user's nick.
 The message parser in `message.h` is used to parse message details safely.

+The server currently supports the following commands from the client: MOTD, NICK, USER, PING, QUIT.

 ## QUIT

 The QUIT command is used by a client to indicate their wish to leave the server.
 All data associated with this user is freed and socket is closed.
 An ERROR reply is sent before closing the socket to allow the reader thread at the client to quit gracefully.
-This is done through a 'quit' flag that is set to true when the QUIT request comes.
+This is done through a 'quit' flag in the user data that is set to true when the QUIT request comes.
 When the final message to the client is sent and if a quit flag is seen, the server knows to close that connection at that point.

 ## MOTD